Mohammad Bagheri (general): Publications

-Thoughts
+Views

 Major general Mohammad Bagheri, brigadier general Habibollah Sayyari and brigadier general Abdolrahim Mousavi reviewing plans in the "Velayat-90 Naval Exercise", December 2011.

 One of the topics discussed regarding Bagheri is his strategic theories, including the "Makran Coast Development Plan" and even a futuristic vision for the "Antarctica".
 As the Deputy Chief of Staff for Joint Affairs of the Armed Forces of Iran, Bagheri presented his ideas at the closing ceremony of the "First National Conference on Science, Marine Industries and Sustainable Development of the Makoran Coast", held in Chabahar, on the "Development of the Makran Coast" and the "Maritime Power of the Islamic Republic of Iran".
 Bagheri stated there:

 "We have direct access to the open waters of Antarctica from the coast of Makran, with no land obstructing the way.
 Additionally, we can claim sovereignty over a portion of Antarctica in accordance with international law."

 War

 On the night of Saturday, September 26, 2020, at the start of a television program on the Channel IRIB TV1 of the Islamic Republic of Iran's Radio and Television Department, Major General Bagheri addressed the reasons behind the war imposed on the Iranian nation by Iraq.
 He stated there:

 "War is a sinister and unjustifiable phenomenon that humans should reject, especially the Iranian nation, which has a rich and proud history.
-The Iran-Iraq War was a conflict imposed on the Iranian people.
+The Iran–Iraq War was a conflict imposed on the Iranian people.
 A review of Iran’s 200-year history shows that the Iranian nation has never been aggressive or initiated war.
 The eight-year conflict between us and Iraq, was a defensive struggle for us in which Iran was solely protecting itself.

 — "Negah-e Yek Program", IRIB TV1, Islamic Republic of Iran Television, Saturday night, September 26, 2020.

 Name change

 The older brother of Mohammad Bagheri (born Mohammad Hossein Afshordi), was Hassan Bagheri (born Gholamhossein Afshordi).
 Hassan Bagheri was the first head of intelligence and operations for the Islamic Revolutionary Guard Corps (IRGC).
 Mohammad Bagheri provided the following explanation for changing his surname from "Afshordi" to "Bagheri":

-In the first month of the Iran-Iraq war, I went to Ahvaz and appeared on the Khuzestan front.
+In the first month of the Iran–Iraq War, I went to Ahvaz and appeared on the Khuzestan front.
 My brother reminded me that his name had been changed to "Hassan Bagheri" at the front to avoid identification, and since your name was Afshordi, we should not be confused.
 I tried to use my real name, but our faces were so similar that everyone realized we were brothers.
 At the same time, Gholamhossein was very insistent that his name remain undisclosed.
 To protect his identity, I also changed my name and became "Mohammad Bagheri".
 Out of respect for my brother, this name stayed with us.
 Davoud Karimi, then head of Southern Operations, would later joke with us, saying, "Cousin's brother."